DuendeSoftware/IdentityServer.Templates/README.md

 ### dotnet new isef
 Adds a basic Duende IdentityServer that uses Entity Framework for configuration and state management.
 If you seed the database, you get a couple of basic client and resource registrations, check the `SeedData.cs` file.

+### dotnet new bffjs
+Creates a basic JavaScript-based BFF host

 ## Installation

 Install with: